Squiddrone/Squiddrone_SiL/README.md

 # SiL for Squiddrone

 SiL System for the Squiddrone project, to implement and test Squiddrone drone collision algorithms on a desktop computer.
-Based on Python and PyQt6.
+Based on Python and PyQt.

 # Setup
 ## Setup PyQt for Linux